partmaster/reduced_bloc/README.md

 ## Getting started

-In the pubspec.yaml add dependencies on the package 'reduced' and on the package of an implementation of the 'reduced' API for a state management framework, e.g. 'reduced_bloc'.
+In the pubspec.yaml add dependencies on the package 'reduced' and on the package  'reduced_bloc'.

 ```
 dependencies: